 Get access to the group and the Mothers of the Future Audio Library.

 Listen and re-listen to over 9+ hours (and building)of empowering audio teachings and trainings, created especially for struggling MUSLIM mothers seeking consistent change, once and for all.

 No ads.
 No apps.
 Just deen-centered, in-depth, distraction-free guidance & support, you can trust.

 If this article has helped you, let me know in the comments and please feel free to share with anyone who needs help to reconnect their family during Lockdown.

-Don’t forget to follow us for more parenting tips on Instagram or DM me to get 1-2-1 help @theyareourfuture
+Don’t forget to follow us for more parenting tips on Instagram @theyareourfuture